SKA-ScienceDataProcessor/integration-prototype/tango/README.md

-This directory (and sub-directories) contains files from the initial development of a Tango Device Server - and more general Python scripts showing how to perform usefule operations in Tango
+This directory (and sub-directories) contains files from the initial development of a Tango Device Server - and more general Python scripts showing how to perform useful operations in Tango